• 1.jpg

 Installation & Construction

 Skywalker's specialist construction teams arrive on-site to execute the engineering blueprints under strict project management.
 Proprietary systems — including tree-friendly anchor brackets and pole-based structures — are installed for maximum durability, eco-compliance, and a long-term predictable maintenance budget.
+Civil engineering, groundworks, and landscaping are sourced locally, ensuring the economic benefits of the park begin during construction.

 Built to certified designProprietary eco-anchor systemsOn-site project management